Airbus and Boeing face new competition from China and Russia | DW | 17.01.2022

 The Irkut MC-21 is from Russia, while the Comac C919 is built in China.
 Both have endured years of delays in their development and so far have not caused too much concern for the top dogs in the West.
 That may be about to change.

-After many hiccups, the MC-21 was finally certified for passenger service in December 2021 and is due to fly scheduled services in Russia later this year.
+After several hiccups, the MC-21 was finally certified for passenger service in December 2021 and is due to fly scheduled services in Russia later this year.
 The Chinese had planned to deliver their first C919 to an airline customer at the same time, but this has been delayed, partly because of a lockdown at the test location in Xi'an.
 Now it is uncertain if it can enter service sometime this year.
-Still one thing in clear.

-There are new aircraft entering the highly lucrative main segment of the airliner market.
+Still, one thing is clear.
+New aircraft are entering the highly lucrative main segment of the airliner market.
 And Airbus and Boeing need to take it seriously.
-Especially the MC-21 could offer superior performance in some areas, compared to the common types of Airbus and Boeing now being sold.
+The MC-21, in particular, could offer superior performance in some areas, compared to the common types of Airbus and Boeing now being sold.
 And it is no wonder as the giants from America and Europe have been resting on their laurels for many decades: The Boeing 737 traces its origins back to 1967, while the Airbus A320 premiered in 1987.

 Russia has had a civil aviation industry for a long time, which, however, has been a shadow of its former glory during Soviet times ever since communism faded.